 The term flatfeet (flatfoot) is used to describe a foot with a decreased or absent arch.
-Most cases of flatfeet are benign and never have a significant impact on the person or the activities in which they may participate in their lives.
+Most cases of flatfeet are benign and never have a significant impact on the person or the activities in which they may participate during their lifetime.
 Some flatfeet have very specific problems that may become very painful and limit the ability to stand for any prolonged period of time.
 Flatfeet are found equally in men and women.
 Flatfeet can be congenital or acquired.

-Congenital flatfeet (from birth)
+Congenital flatfeet (from birth):

 May be asymptomatic or may present with pain that increases with the duration of time spent on the feet

 Symptoms known to increase in the second and third decades of life